 Part 2: Catherine of Aragon

-Aragon in 1501 to Henry's elder brother, Arthur Prince of Wales, had
+of Aragon in 1501 to Henry's elder brother, Arthur, prince of Wales, had

 allied England to the most powerful royal house in Europe.
 Catherine

-one of the great military partnerships in history.
-She was
+the great military partnerships in history.
+She was impressively educated

-They got on well, and unusually for a couple so young,
+They got on well and, unusually for a couple so young,

 she and the fourteen year-old prince lived together at Ludlow, Arthur's

-seat as Prince of Wales.
-But within four months disaster struck, when
+seat as prince of Wales.
+But within four months disaster struck when

 they both became ill and Arthur died.

-Isabella died a year later and Spanish power weakened, but upon his succession to the throne in 1509, the now Henry VIII asked Catherine of Aragon to be his wife and
+Queen Isabella died a year later.
+Spanish power was weakened by her

+death but, upon his succession to the throne in 1509, Prince Henry -

+now Henry VIII - still asked Catherine of Aragon to be his wife and

-For Henry the marriage assured her father Ferdinand of Spain as
+For Henry the marriage assured her father, Ferdinand of

 French.
 For Catherine, it was her destiny to be queen of England.

 miscarriages, a stillbirth, and a christened prince dead at fifty-two

-As a ruler she fared better when in June 1513 Henry
+As a ruler she fared better when, in June 1513, Henry

-launched his invasion of France and appointed Catherine as Regent of
+launched his invasion of France and appointed Catherine as regent of

 England.
-Armies under her command defeated the Scots, and when writing to Henry to
+Armies under her command defeated the Scots and, when writing